WagyuWeasel/md-standards/templates/19-style-guide.md

 direct, clear, and respectful of the reader's time.

 - **Active voice:** "The function returns a list" not "A list is returned by the function."
 - **Imperative mood for instructions:** "Run the command" not "You should run the command."
 - **Present tense:** "The API returns JSON" not "The API will return JSON."
 - **Second person:** Address the reader as "you."
-- **No filler:** Cut words like "simply," "just," "basically," and "obviously."
+- **No filler:** Cut words like "," "just," "," and "."
 If something were obvious, you wouldn't need to document it.

 ## Language

-### Word Choice
+### Word choice

 - Use plain language.
 Prefer short, common words over long, formal ones.
 - [TERM TO USE] not [TERM TO AVOID] (e.g., "use" not "utilize")
 - [TERM TO USE] not [TERM TO AVOID] (e.g., "start" not "commence")
 - [TERM TO USE] not [TERM TO AVOID]

-### Abbreviations and Acronyms
+### Abbreviations and acronyms

 Spell out on first use, then abbreviate: "application programming interface (API)."
 After that, use the abbreviation.
 Never assume the reader knows what an acronym means.

-### Inclusive Language
+### Inclusive language

 - Use gender-neutral language: "they" as a singular pronoun is fine.
 - Avoid "whitelist/blacklist" — use "allowlist/denylist."